 If these terms are met, the A&A Pension can provide up to $1,778 per month to a veteran, $1,149 per month to a surviving spouse, $2,120 per month to a couple, or $1,404 per month to a veteran filing with a spouse who needs care (as of 01/01/15).

-Currently, the $80,000 asset limit does not include the applicant’s primary residence on a parcel of > “reasonable” size.
-For example, in some surrounding towns, it is not unusual that planning and > zoning and wetlands regulations require parcels to exceed two or three acres.
-Those parcels are > considered “reasonable” given the circumstances and the value of the applicant’s home is not > included when calculating the asset limitation.
-This allows many veteran’s to obtain the benefit for > care while containing to live in their home. > > Attorney Joan Reed Wilson is accredited with the Veteran’s Administration.
-For more information on > Veteran’s Aid & Attendance benefits, Medicaid or other elder law concerns, please contact Attorney > Wilson at Wilson, Pinder & Snow, LLC at 860-669-1222 or firstname.lastname@example.org.
+Currently, the $80,000 asset limit does not include the applicant’s primary residence on a parcel of “reasonable” size.
+For example, in some surrounding towns, it is not unusual that planning and zoning and wetlands regulations require parcels to exceed two or three acres.
+Those parcels are considered “reasonable” given the circumstances and the value of the applicant’s home is not included when calculating the asset limitation.
+This allows many veterans to obtain their Veterans benefits of care while continuing to live in their home.

+Attorney Joan Reed Wilson is accredited with the Veteran’s Administration.
+For more information on Veterans benefits, Medicaid, or other elder law concerns, please contact us.

 Joan Reed Wilson Esq. – Managing Partner